An Inheritance Is a Legacy, Not a Joint Asset

 This is a common and noble sentiment.
 But "sharing" and "commingling" are not the same thing.

-• Commingling is an irreversible legal and financial action, often done by mistake.
+Commingling is an irreversible legal action, often done by mistake.

 If your intention is to share the inheritance with your spouse, that is a beautiful goal.
-We can architect a plan to do that safely.
-We can draft a spousal agreement that clearly outlines what is being shared, how it will be used, and what remains separate.
+We can build a clear plan to do that safely.
+We can draft a spousal agreement that clearly outlines what is being shared and what remains separate.

 Frequently Asked Questions